fm3chanic/npp_themes/README.md

 I am working in IT sector in one of the larger corporations and the amout of options for text editors are very limited.
 Therefore I am only using Notepad++ during work.
 Switching themes according to mood and task is something I do regularly, but the amout of maintained themes for Notepad++ is very low.
 So I decided one day, I am building my own theme.
 At the end the result was a theme based on an anime character  (Sakura Haruno from Naruto).
 This was basically the day where the idea for my current project was born.

-When an theme based on an anime character is possible, then a theme based on a Vtuber would also be possible.
+When a theme based on an anime character is possible, then a theme based on a Vtuber would also be possible.
 So why not creating a theme based on a Vtuber.
 But which one?
 At his point I had already more than 10 content creators in mind, so instead of trying to choose one of them I made a project out of it.

 ### Installation: